-ALDistributing a Private Image with Intent to Harass, Threaten, Coerce, or Intimidate the Person Depicted - Ala.
-Code § 13A-6-240
+AL Distributing a Private Image with Intent to Harass, Threaten, Coerce, or Intimidate the Person Depicted - ALA.
+CODE § 13A-6-240 person depicted when the depicted person has not consented to the transmission and the depicted person had a reasonable expectation of privacy against transmission of the private image.

-(a) A person commits the crime of distributing a private image if he or she knowingly posts, emails, texts, transmits, or otherwise distributes a private image with the intent to harass, threaten, coerce, or intimidate the person depicted when the depicted person has not consented to the transmission and the depicted person had a reasonable expectation of privacy against transmission of the private image.
+(a) A person commits the crime of distributing a private image if he or she knowingly posts, emails, texts, transmits, or otherwise distributes a private image with the intent to harass, threaten, coerce, or intimidate the